 The altitude is “only” 1,000m so it is therefore warmer than the northern highlands, particularly during European winter.

 The best season is from late June to late October.
-A safari in these southern Parks & Reserves takes at least a week on and time can be “saved” by taking advantage of the comprehensive scheduled flights but then with the obvious budget implications.
+A safari in these southern Parks and Reserves takes at least a week and time can be “saved” by taking advantage of the comprehensive scheduled flights but then with the obvious budget implications.

 Accommodations Click here